European Federation of Periodontology: Structure of the EFP

 The EFP’s executive committee consists of the president, the president-elect, the two most recent past presidents, the secretary general, the treasurer, and two elected members.
 The president serves a one-year term, while the other committee members are elected for terms of three years.

 The executive committee discusses all actions that should be taken by the EFP and prepares them for discussion and approval at the annual general assembly, which consists of representatives of the EFP-affiliated national societies of periodontology.

-Seven committees have been formed to meet the needs of the objectives that EFP has set: the congress committee, European project committee, internal & external affairs committee, nominating committee, undergraduate education committee, postgraduate education committee, scientific affairs committee, workshop committee, and EFP Alumni.
+Seven committees have been formed to meet the needs of the objectives that EFP has set: the congress committee, European projects committee, communications committee, nominating committee, education committee, scientific affairs committee, workshop committee.
 There are also committees for each edition of EuroPerio and Perio Master Clinic.